I’m guessing you’re reading this review because you’re not sure whether or not to pay the $49 for Jeff Lerner’s Ultimate Laptop Lifestyle.

 The video promises you 24/7 support through a ticket system and phone support in office hours.

-3. High sought-after product like no other in the industry
+3. Highly sought-after product like no other in the industry

 By paying your money you get ‘exclusive rights to market these products’.
 Can you guess what the product is?